 Welcome to the Utah C-PACE website.
-Whether you’re a property owner, a developer, a contractor, a mortgage holder, or a capital provider—or you simply want to learn more about Utah C-PACE—our goal is to provide you with the information you need to take advantage of this innovative new program.
+Whether you are a property owner, a developer, a contractor, a mortgage holder, or a capital provider—or you simply want to learn more about Utah C-PACE—our goal is to provide you with the information you need to take advantage of this innovative new program.

 What is Utah C-PACE?

 Utah C-PACE is an innovative program that helps property owners access private-sector financing to install building improvements that can reduce energy consumption and increase the value of their property.
-The Governor’s Office of Energy Development (OED) directs and administers C-PACE projects through the C-PACE District, which can benefit the state’s economy through new investment, job opportunities, energy savings, and improved air quality.
+Utah cities and counties administer C-PACE projects through their C-PACE program, which can benefit their economy through new investment, job opportunities, energy savings, and improved air quality.

 C-PACE financing is provided by capital providers in an open market.
 The financing is secured through a voluntary energy assessment and assignable lien that is levied against the owner’s property and is repaid to the capital provider.
 The financing term is typically based on the useful life of the improvements and can extend up to 30 years.
 Because the long-term financing can cover up to 100 percent of a building’s modernization project cost and often requires no money down, C-PACE may enable property owners to make substantial upgrades to their buildings.
 The project’s energy savings may outweigh the C-PACE payments, which creates positive cash flow for the property owner, whose upgraded building may be more valuable after a C-PACE project.

 In Utah, and many other states, C-PACE is also available to real estate developers who design and construct buildings that use equipment that is more energy efficient than what is required by the commercial energy code.
 The financing may help developers fill gaps in their financing plan.Back to Top

 - Property owners reduce their energy costs and may improve the value of their building—all with no upfront, out-of-pocket costs.

 - Contractors may be able to close more projects and grow their business.